Isfahan Iran Travel Guide

 Connect with Esfahan's heritage.

-The Esfahan Music Museum often features live demonstrations of traditional Persian instruments and music, bringing a marvelous auditory experience.
+The Esfahan Music Museum often features live demonstrations of traditional Persian instruments and music, bringing a wonderful auditory experience.

 A traditional Iranian martial arts and athletic performance, often accompanied by ancient Persian poetry and music.
 This is a powerful and unique cultural spectacle.
 Inquire locally for viewing times.

 Back local projects that allow direct interaction with communities.
-This can include visiting workshops in the vicinity, staying in community-owned guesthouses, or participating in village activities through a responsible tour operator.
+This can include visiting local workshops, staying in community-owned guesthouses, or participating in village activities through a responsible tour operator.

 Engaging with local people brings a chance to learn basic Farsi phrases.
 Many locals are eager to practice their English.